Felix Daniel Rotaru

 Violin Maker and Violinist, currently residing in Cremona, Italy.

-Today his works can be found in Great Britain, France, Germany, Switzerland, Austria, Italy, Spain, Taiwan, Poland, Latvia, Romania, etc. Soloists, concert-masters, teachers, orchestra players and gifted academy students play his instruments, some of them already owners of great italian instruments from the classical period.
+Today his works can be found in Great Britain, France, Germany, Switzerland, Denmark, Austria, Italy, Spain, Taiwan, Poland, Latvia, etc. Several soloists and concert-masters play his instruments as well as renouned teachers, orchestra players and promising young artists; many of them already owners of great italian instruments from the classical period.

 Felix Rotaru works alone in his workshop using only traditional tools and methods.
-His instruments are almost exclusively available through his shop.
-He prefers working on commission but tries to always have some finished instruments available for trial and purchase.
+His instruments are exclusively available through his shop.
+He prefers working on commission but tries to always have some finished instruments available to present to interested musicians.
 His output consists of 4-5 instruments a year.
 Recently the interest for baroque instruments of the violin family gained momentum and such projects are under way.